w3f/polkadot-wiki/docs/learn/how-to/asset-hub-migration.md

   * Balance display: Your funds are safe, but your account balance may appear incorrectly during the migration on your wallet.
 From then on, wallets will query the Polkadot Asset Hub, but the balance records may take some time to update fully.
   * Transfer limitations: You won't be able to teleport DOT to or from the Polkadot Relay Chain or Polkadot Asset Hub.
 However, DOT and assets should be able to be transferred within Polkadot Asset Hub.
-  * Feature temporary restrictions: Some functionalities (e.g., governance, proxies, multisig, vesting, and other pallets) will be disabled on the Polkadot Relay Chain _during_ the migration.
+  * Feature temporary restrictions: Some functionalities (for example, governance, proxies, multisig, vesting, and other pallets) will be disabled on the Polkadot Relay Chain _during_ the migration.
 Once the migration is complete, they'll also be available on Polkadot Asset Hub.

 !!! warning "ATTENTION"